prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          COOKIEINFOSECTION

    Description
-         if cookie are enabled it will be shown here
+         If cookie is enabled it will be shown here

 .. container:: table-row